Most people are familiar with or at least have heard of AdTech. But what is MadTech?

 CMPs (Consent Management Platforms)

-These present consent options to visitors of websites and mobile apps.
+Consent Management Platforms present consent options to visitors of websites and mobile apps.
 They capture consent about the use of personal data and the authorized vendors.

 They then relay that consent profile to relevant ad tech vendors in the ecosystem.